seanmiddleditch/CPlusPlus/flat_containers.md

 WG21 - SG14

 Sean Middleditch <<sean@seanmiddleditch.com>>
+Michael Wong

 ## Introduction

-This paper serves to explain the desire for the utility of the _flat containers_ (`flat_set`, `flat_multimap`, etc.), named after their Boost implementation.
+This paper serves to explain the desire for the utility of the _flat associative containers_ (`flat_map`, `flat_set`, `flat_multimap`, and `flat_multiset`), named after their Boost implementation.

-These containers are heterogeneous containers (maps and sets) which use contiguous storage, as compared to the standard `std::map` and `std::set` which are node-based containers.
+These containers are associative containers (maps and sets) which use contiguous storage, as compared to the standard `std::map` and `std::set` which are node-based containers.

 ### Purpose

 One of the primary desires of the flat containers is that they provide a contiguous memory space for element storage.
 This provides several benefits.
 Such as better cache access pattern and greatly reduced number of calls into the allocator.

-While an _unordered container_ will generally have far faster lookup and insert time than a flat container, the unordered containers have the disadvantage of being unusable with standard algorithms like `std::set_union` or `std::set_intersection` which require in-order iteration of elements.
+While an _unordered container_ will generally have far faster lookup and insert time than a flat container, the unordered containers have the disadvantage of being unusable with current standard algorithms like `std::set_union` or `std::set_intersection` which require in-order iteration of elements.

 A possible implementation of a flat container is to store elements in a sorted array.
 This implementation allows `O(log(N))` lookup time; insertion and erasure time is `O(N)` in theory, though the practical performance of such operations with a flat container with trivially-movable types for small-ish `N` competes well with the `O(log(N))` time of the node-based containers.